-Exploring the three main Hills – Male, Female, and child – is a journey into antiquity.
-Archaeological research – ongoing for the past 30 years – estimates that Tsodilo has been inhabited for the past 100 000 years, making this one of the world's oldest historical sites.
-Pottery, iron, glass beads, shell beads, carved bone and stone tools date back 90 000 years.
+Exploring the three central Hills – Male, Female, and child – is a journey into antiquity.
+Archaeological research – ongoing for the past 30 years – estimates that Tsodilo has been inhabited for the past 100,000 years, making this one of the world's oldest historical sites.
+Pottery, iron, glass beads, shell beads, carved bone and stone tools date back over 90,000 years.

 Excavations also reveal over 20 mines that extracted specularite – a glittery iron-oxide derivative that was used in early times as a cosmetic.

-Rock paintings are nearly everywhere – representing thousands of years of human inhabitation, and are amongst the region's finest, and most important.
+Rock paintings are nearly everywhere – representing thousands of years of human inhabitation.
+They are amongst the region's finest and most important.
 There are approximately 4 000 in all, comprising red finger paintings and geometrics.
-It is almost certain that most paintings were done by the San, and some were painted by the pastoral Khoe who later settled in the area.
+It is almost certain that most paintings were done by the San, and some were painted by the pastoral Khoe people who later settled in the area.
 The red paintings were done mainly in the first millennium AD.

-Two of the most famous images are the rhino polychromes and the Eland panel, the latter situated on a soaring cliff that overlooks the African wilderness.
-Indeed the inaccessibility of many of the paintings may be linked to their religious significance.
+Two of the most famous images are the rhino polychromes and the Eland panel, the latter situated on a soaring cliff overlooking the African wilderness.
+Indeed, many paintings' inaccessibility may be linked to their religious significance.

-The fact that Tsodilo is totally removed from all other rock art sites in Southern Africa adds to its aura of magic.
-The nearest known site is 250 kilometres away.
-What's more, the paintings at Tsodilo are generally unlike others in the southern African region – in both style and incidence of certain images.
-Many are isolated figures and over half depict wild and domestic animals.
-In fact, there is a higher incidence of domestic animals than at other sites in Southern Africa.
+The fact that Tsodilo is geographically separated from all other rock art sites in Southern Africa adds to its aura of magic.
+The nearest known location is 250 kilometres away.
+What's more, the paintings at Tsodilo are generally unlike others in the southern African region – in both style and incidence of specific images.
+Many are isolated figures, and over half depict wild and domestic animals.
+There is a higher incidence of domestic animals than at other Southern Africa sites.
 Some are scenes, but few seem to tell a story.
 Many are outlined schematic designs and geometrical patterns.

-There are walking trails – the Rhino Trail, Lion Trail and cliff Trail, and others; and it is recommended that you take a guide to walk the trails and see the paintings.
+The area includes many walking trails, including the Rhino Trail, Lion Trail and Cliff Trail, which are ideal for visitors to take in the landscape and view the rock paintings.
 Both San and Hambukushu live near the hills, and guides from their villages can be easily arranged.